autoSteve/ha-solcast-solar/README.md

 We all don't want that.

 External sensors (like PV export and site export) must be per-kWh, and cumulatively increasing throughout a given day.
-Sensors which are per-Wh and not per-kWh must be converted by using a template sensor.
-If there is a significant case for it then the integration can be altered to automatically compensate for a differing unit of measure.

 ##### Feedback
 Your feedback regarding experience with the automated dampening feature will be most welcome in the integration repository discussions.